-Personal, Social, Health & Citizen Education
+Personal, Social, Citizenship and Health Education

-PSHE includes Sex & Relationships Education, and Drugs Education
+PSCHE also includes Sex & Relationships Education, and Drugs Education

-The aims are:-
+- The aims are: –

 - to encourage pupils to appreciate the Christian values of stable family life, love and marriage and the responsibilities of parenthood.